Why Charcoal May Be Your Scalp Savior

 When you hear charcoal you may think of a BBQ grill or even the coal you don’t want to find in a Christmas stocking, but charcoal can actually play a role in your health, too.
 Activated charcoal, in particular, has been deemed an antibacterial for its ability to bind and pull out toxins in poisonings; there’s also some evidence that it can treat gastrointestinal issues, high cholesterol, and bile flow issues during pregnancy (known as cholestasis).

 But first, let’s define it.
 Charcoal is the carbon material made after heating plant matter (i.e. wood or shells).
 If you heat that charcoal at a super high temperature, you get activated charcoal, a fine black powder that’s highly adsorbent and porous.
-Each of these pores has a negative charge, which attracts the positive charge of toxins and gases—which is why activated charcoal has been considered a successful antidote for GI issues and poisonings.
+Each of these pores has a negative charge, which attracts the positive charge of toxins and gases.

 There are a variety of activated charcoal types, including bamboo charcoal (from the bamboo plant) and Binchotan, named after Japanese charcoal artisan Binchoya Chozaemon and derived from the ubame oak tree.
 Sometimes called “white charcoal,” these are the black short sticks you may have seen in carafes to purify water.